The Xometry app works best with JavaScript enabled!

 4. Joining of high-carbon steel

-Most metal items can be gas welded to metals of the same composition.
-For example, steel can be welded to steel.
-However, aluminum cannot be welded to steel.
-Below are some examples of metals that are commonly gas welded:
+Most metals can be gas welded to metals of the same type.
+For example, steel can be welded to steel, but not to aluminum.
+Another benefit of this process is that it’s compatible with both ferrous and non-ferrous metals.

 1. Aluminum